Let’s Talk 800-528-4058

 Get Quote › Get Samples ›

-The Original Equipment Manufacturer, or OEM, builds components that are used to produce a final product, and the OEM’s design engineers play a critical role in the successful manufacturing of that component.
+• The Original Equipment Manufacturer, or OEM, builds components that are used to produce a final product, and the OEM’s design engineers play a critical role in the successful manufacturing of that component.
 The client sends the drawings for the components and other considerations for manufacturing, and it is the responsibility of the OEM to deliver the components to the specifications required by the client.

-OEM design engineers play a significant role in delivering the finished products, and engineers with outstanding technical knowledge, resources, and other skills are highly desired by clients and OEMs alike.
-The following sections enumerate and briefly explain the 9 key things OEM design engineers need to know.
+OEM engineering play a significant role in delivering the finished products, and design engineers with outstanding technical knowledge, resources, and other skills are highly desired by clients and OEMs alike.

-Drawing Skills
+1. Drawing Skills

-OEM design engineer working with drawing software
+OEM engineer working with drawing software

 Engineering design specifications are communicated through drawings, and can include information ranging from the name of the component to the most minute details.
 As such, OEM design engineers must be able to read and understand engineering drawings.
 Engineers have an additional advantage if they also possess the skills to produce engineering designs and intermediary drawings for designs.